 |Over 5,000 TB / Month||Contact us||Contact us||Contact us|

-We charge $- per 10,000 transactions for Standard Disks & Page Blobs.
-Any type of operation against the storage is counted as a transaction, including reads, writes and deletes.
+We charge $- per 10,000 transactions for Standard Disks and page blobs.
+Any type of operation against the storage is counted as a transaction including reads, writes and deletes.

 Transfer large amounts of data to and from Azure using hard disk drives.
 Learn more

-For more details on redundancy options and how they can be used for high availability, please refer to Azure Storage replication page.
+For more details on redundancy options and how they can be used for high availability, please refer to Azure Storage replication.
 Please note that not all redundancy types are available for all storage types.

 Yes.
 Storage capacity is billed in units of the average daily amount of data stored, in gigabytes (GB), over a monthly period.
 For example, if you consistently used 10 GB of storage for the first half of the month and none for the second half of the month, you would be billed for your average usage of 5 GB of storage.

-Storage accounts by default are set up to be geographically redundant.
+Storage accounts are set up to be geographically redundant by default.
 You can change these settings to read-access geographically redundant or locally redundant through the Microsoft Azure classic portal or the service management API.
 You can also check the status on the portal on using the service management API.

 Storage accounts will be charged for a minimum of 30 days from the time the service is enabled.
-For example, if RA-GRS is turned on 1st May and turned off on 5th May, the storage account will be charged for RA-GRS up to 30th May.
-After that, GRS pricing would start.
+For example, if read-access geographically redundant storage is turned on 1st May and turned off 5th May, the storage account will be charged for read-access geographically redundant storage through 30th May.
+After that, geographically redundant storage pricing would start.

-If RA-GRS is turned on 1st May and turned off on 14th June, RA-GRS would be charged up to 14th June.
-On June 15, GRS pricing would take effect.
+If read-access geographically redundant storage is turned on 1st May and turned off 14th June, read-access geographically redundant storage would be charged up to 14th June.
+On 15th June, geographically redundant storage pricing would take effect.

-If you see “Hot” or “Cool” in the resource name, it means that the charge is associated with Blob Storage Accounts.
-For example, when you see “Standard IO - Cool Block Blob (GB)” in your bill, it means you are using and being charged for Blob Storage Accounts, while “Standard IO – Block Blob (GB)” is the meter associated with the use of Block Blobs in general-purpose Storage accounts.
+If you see “Hot”, “Cool” or “Archive” in the resource name, it means that the charge is associated with blob storage accounts.
+For example, when you see “Standard IO - Cool Block Blob (GB)” in your bill, it means you are using and being charged for blob storage accounts, while “Standard IO – Block Blob (GB)” is the meter associated with the use of block blobs in general-purpose storage accounts.

-When you create a Blob Storage Account, you can set the access tier as Cool or Hot.
-Cool tier has a lower cost of storing data but a higher cost of accessing data, and it should be used for data that is not frequently accessed, and has lower availability SLA requirements.
-If you do not know the access pattern for your data, we recommend that you start with the Hot tier for at least a month and then determine whether you can save costs by moving to Cool storage based on your actual usage.
-See the example below.
+In blob storage accounts, you can set the access tier of a blob as Hot, Cool or Archive.
+Storage GB pricing increases from Archive to Cool to Hot tiers and cost of accessing data increases from Hot to Cool to Archive tiers.
+The Archive and Cool tiers should be used for rarely and infrequently accessed data respectively, with lower availability SLA requirements.
+If you do not know the access pattern for your data, we recommend that you start with the Hot tier for at least a month and then determine whether you can save costs by moving to Cool and Archive storage based on your actual usage.

 When you write data into GRS accounts, that data will be replicated to another Azure region.
 The Geo-Replication Data Transfer charge is the bandwidth cost of replicating that data to another Azure region.

-If the empty 100-GB disk is backed by a Premium Storage Account then you will be charged for a P0 (128-GB) disk.
-If any other type of Storage Account is used then you will only be billed for the storage space used to store the data that is written to the disk, regardless of the allocated disk size.
+If the empty 100 GB disk is backed by a Premium Storage account, then you'll be charged for a P0 (128 GB) disk.
+If any other type of storage account is used, then you will only be billed for the storage space used to store the data that is written to the disk, regardless of the allocated disk size.

 Yes.
 99.9% read/write availability also applies to Premium Storage accounts.